-Practical and functional, beautiful and elegant - or maybe both?
-And what about the possibilities for cooking zone, wheel or dining area?
+Practical, functional, beautiful and elegant - or maybe all of these attributes?
+And what about the possibilities for a cooking zone, food prep area, or dining area?

-It is important to decide what function your new kitchen island should have - in addition to providing more work space and storage.
-If it is to be used primarily as a gathering place for family and friends, there is not necessarily a need to have a sink or hob installed.
-If, on the other hand, the kitchen island functions as an extension of the kitchen itself, it is a good idea to move functions and work zones to the island.
+It is important to decide what function your new kitchen island should serve - in addition to providing more workspace and storage.
+If it is to be used primarily as a gathering place for family and friends, it isn’t necessary to have a sink or hob installed.
+If, on the other hand, the kitchen island serves as an extension of the kitchen itself, it is a good idea to move cooking functions and work zones to the island.

-An extractor hood is mandatory and at the same time indispensable for removing us and steam from your kitchen.
+An extractor hood is indispensable for removing smoke and steam from your kitchen.
 Therefore, it is a good idea to think about the hood in the planning of the cooking island.
-Our kitchen specialists can help you find the cooker hood that interferes with the freedom of vision - and perhaps even add a cool design element to your kitchen.
+Our kitchen specialists can help you find the cooker hood that doesn’t interfere with the freedom of vision - and perhaps even adds a cool design element to your kitchen.

 KITCHEN ISLAND WITH SINK ...

 If the kitchen island serves as an extension of the kitchen, it is an obvious place to place the hob or sink.
 A cooking island or washing station not only gives you more room for larger arm movements, but also gives a good view of the rest of the room, so cooking and socializing can be combined.

 Be aware that there are usually a number of costs involved in moving water and electricity installations.
 If your existing kitchen does not have a kitchen island with water and / or electricity, you can keep costs down by choosing a solution that does not depend on it.
 You still get all the great benefits of a genuine Sociable Kitchen ®.

 In addition to space to put warm things away - here is recommended a minimum of 40 cm on both sides of the hob - pots, pans, kettles and the like should be placed near the flare.
 The same applies to salt, pepper and spices.